bardin-lab/readtagger/DEVELOPMENT.rst

 ::

-    bumpversion minor
+    bumpversion minor --commit

 This will change all version numbers.
-Add a commit with the changes and push to master (or open a PR if you don't have push rights).
+Now push to master (or open a PR if you don't have push rights).
 Do not push tags yet.
 Make sure current master branch builds correctly.
 Once all is good you can push the tags

 ::